 - Get medical help right away if you feel very sleepy, very dizzy, or if you pass out.
 Caregivers or others need to get medical help right away if the patient does not respond, does not answer or react like normal, or will not wake up.

-- Do not switch brands of fentanyl buccal tablet unless you talk with your doctor.
+- Do not switch brands or forms of fentanyl buccal tablet unless you talk with your doctor.
 It may lead to deadly overdose.

 - You may need to get some of these drugs through a special program.
 Talk with the doctor.